jennfshr/vnc2hpc/WSL.md

 winver
 ```

-*Version and Build must be higher than 1903 and 18362 respectively for x64 systems, or 2004 and 19041 respectively for ARM64.*
+*Version and Build must be higher than 1903 and 18362, respectively, for x64 systems, or 2004 and 19041, respectively, for ARM64.*

 | Windows Version | Build | Update |
 | -- | -- | -- |